Last updated January 14, 2021

 We get to vacations later, but traveling out of the country may be a little tricky depending on the quarantine and border policies of the countries you may want to vacation to.
 We’re carefully watching which countries have restrictions for US passport holders, versus countries in Europe who are more concerned with where you have been traveling recently.

 Montenegro’s two airports (Podgorica and Tivat) have been open since June 1st for international flights.

 Schools opened early summer.
-Although public schools have opened and closed with fluctuations in the number of cases, the school where ILP volunteers teach at is a private center that has different regulations than public schools.
-In mid-October, Budva became a red zone.
-Kindergarten classes are continuing outdoors as they were previously, but changes are being made for the school-age classes.
-The school is considering a few different options, including a different location and online teaching to stay in compliance with the new restrictions.
+Although public schools have opened and closed with fluctuations in the number of cases, the school where ILP volunteers teach is a private center that has different regulations than public schools.

 Beaches, stores, tourist sites are all generally open which means you can soak up the best of what this coastal city has to offer.
 We’ve heard good things from our volunteers in-country who are visiting Old Town, hanging out at the beach, and enjoying what Budva has to offer.
-Some tourist-oriented businesses are slowly starting to close down as they do at the end of every summer when tourists leave.
-Restaurants have restrictions on the number of people and masks are required everywhere except for national parks and beaches with proper social distancing measures.
-There are also some more restrictions that are outlined below.
+Some tourist-oriented businesses have closed down for the fall and winter, which is typical for the low tourist season.

 Out & About